Updated: 6 July 2018

 Can I visit your workshop?
 I’d love to see how a wand is made!

-– No. For several reasons: I don’t have an actual workshop, I make my wands at home (in the living room, mostly), and I’m not that keen on having complete strangers in my house.
-(I’m very much an introvert.)
-Plus in all honesty, it’s not all that fascinating to behold. 😉 If you were at Pagan Pride 2014, you probably would have seen me doing some whittling there and then.
+– No. For several reasons: I don’t have an actual workshop, I make my wands at home (in the living room, mostly, and yes it does get quite dusty), and I’m not that keen on having complete strangers in my house.
+(I’m very introverted.)
+Plus in all honesty, it’s not all that fascinating to behold.
+If you were at Pagan Pride 2014, you probably would have seen me doing some whittling there and then.

 I’m coming to Nottingham!
 Can I buy a wand from you in real life?